 Benefits and Payment

-- You will receive free outpatient treatment and medication during the study
+- You will receive free outpatient medication and a comprehensive medical and psychological evaluation during the study

 Brain Imaging at Stony Brook University